<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Next Step:

 • When you retire, make sure that you update your beneficiaries.
-Your company have an Online Beneficiary Designation form for life events such as death, marriage, divorce, childbirth, adoptions, etc.
+Your company has an Online Beneficiary Designation form for life events such as death, marriage, divorce, childbirth, adoptions, etc.

 If you are unsure about PG&E benefits, schedule a call to speak with one of our PG&E-focused advisors.